johnno1962/TwoWayMirror/README.md

 ```

 The JSON implementation will decode and encode composed structs and class instances,
-Ints, Doubles and String along with Arrays of these and Arrays of structs or class instances
+Ints, Doubles and String along with Arrays or Optionals of these and Arrays or Optionals of
-which implement the TwoWayContainable protocol.
-For writing to an object using reflection to
+structs or class instances which implement the `TwoWayContainable` protocol.
+For writing to
-work the top level object must be an instance of a class otherwise a copy is taken when the
+an object using reflection to work the top level object must be an instance of a class otherwise
-object is reflected and any changes will be lost.
+a copy is taken when the object is reflected and any changes will be lost.

 Automatic encoding of enums is possible but for decoding you must opt-in to the TwoWayEnum
 protocol and supply an implementation to initialise an enum from a dictionary.